 How are funds transferred?

 Shopify Payments transfers funds to your bank account depending on your pay period.

 Can I get my money faster?

-In the United States and Australia, we managed to speed up our standard schedule to transfer funds on a 3 day payout schedule for most users.
+In the United States, we managed to speed up our standard schedule to transfer funds on a 2 business day payout schedule for most users.
+In Canada, Australia and New Zealand, we transfer funds on a 3 business day payout schedule for most users.
+In Singapore, the United Kingdom and Ireland, we transfer funds on a 4 business day payout schedule for most users.
 At the same time, we're actively working to improve transfer speeds for all accounts.
 You can see all transfers Shopify Payments attempts to your bank account on your payout schedule in your stores admin.

 What counts as a business day?

-Business days are Monday to Friday, except federal holidays for merchants in the United States, and Statutory holidays for merchants in Canada, the United Kingdom, Ireland, and Australia.
+Business days are Monday to Friday, except federal holidays for merchants in the United States, and statutory holidays for merchants in Canada, the United Kingdom, Ireland, Australia, and New Zealand.

 Payout shows “Paid” but no funds have been deposited.